mihaelasandrea/planet-shift/README.md

 1. [PicResize:](https://picresize.com/)
     - PicResize was used to resize the pictures used in the game.
 # Testing
+## Testing User Stories from User Experience (UX) Section
+1. As a user I want to be able to play the game on different devices.

+    1. Card images display well on devices from different sizes.
+    2. Text is easy to be read on small devices.

+2. As a user I want to be able to play the memory-game smoothly.

+    1. The cards flip up and down easily with no issue.
+    2. Images are easy to see unobstructed from the background.
+    3. The chosen colours and design follow a consistent styling.
+    4. The commands are easy to find and understand.

+3. As a user I want to be able to mute and unmute the sounds.

+    1. Mute/Unmute buttons are easy to find at the top of the page.
+    2. The game remains muted after starting another game.
+    3. Both background music and control sounds(flip-sound, match-sound, victory-sound. and gameover-sound) go muted when click on mute button and go back unmuted when press unmute button.

+4. As a user I want to find information about the game and the game-rules.

+    1. The modal-box is easy to open by clicking the button down the page.
+    2. When clicked, the modal-box opens up and presents the game information clearly, in a very simple language.
+    3. The user can close the box easily by clicking on the close button or everywhere outside the modal-box.

 ## Validation
 -   [W3C Markup Validator](https://validator.w3.org/) View [results]()
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) View [results]()